-ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
-This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread and its appearance under a microscope.
+This is called the stage and grade.
+Use the menu to see other pages.

 GX: The tumor grade cannot be identified.

 G1: The tumor cells look more like healthy tissue cells, called well differentiated.